Effect of photoinduced screening on the spectroscopic signature of exciton-phonon coupling: Introduction

 \section{Introduction}

 Many-body interactions are at the heart of several paradigms of condensed matter physics~\cite{Bardeen1957, Mott1961, Jerome1967, Edwards1998, Imada1998}.
 Layered semiconductors formed by van-der-Waals stacked atomic planes offer an ideal platform for the study of these couplings: upon photoabsorption, spatially confined electron-hole pairs (excitons) are favored to couple with fermionic and bosonic excitations, such as quasi-free carriers and phonons, respectively~\cite{Shree2021, Batool2023}.
-In contrast to the bulk counterparts, where excitons are thermally unstable and immediately recombine, the low density of mobile carriers of van-der-Waals semiconductors reduces the dielectric screening, thus enhancing the exciton binding energy up to several 10s meV at room temperature.
-As a result, a regime of excitons with well defined spectral lines and very long dynamics is reached upon photoexcitation even in the presence of quasi-free carriers~\cite{Chernikov2014}.
+In contrast to the bulk counterparts, where excitons are thermally unstable and rapidly recombine or remain trapped by defects~\cite{Teke2004, Foglia2019,Baldini2020}, the low density of mobile carriers of van-der-Waals semiconductors reduces the dielectric screening, thus enhancing the exciton binding energy up to several 10s meV at room temperature.
+As a result, a regime of excitons with well defined spectral lines~\cite{Chernikov2014} and dynamics up to the nanosecond timescale is reached upon photoexcitation even in the presence of quasi-free carriers.
+Remarkable examples are the nanoseconds (ns) lifetime of the valley polarization in transition metal dichalcogenide (TMDC) monolayers~\cite{DalConte2020}, and of the interlayer excitons in TMDC-based heterostructures~\cite{Rivera2015}, the 10s of picoseconds (ps) exciton relaxation dynamics in the van-der-Waals excitonic insulator candidate Ta$_2$NiSe$_5$ ~\cite{Mor2022, Katsumi2023}, up to the ns-long luminescence of layered perovskite-structured semiconductors, such as \bii~\cite{KAIFU1988} and MaPbBi$_3$~\cite{Fang2020}.